kampotkimchi/qr-code-generator/README.md

 6. Open a Pull Request.

 📜 License
 This project is licensed under the MIT License.
-See the LICENSE file for more details (you can create a file named LICENSE in your repository and add the standard MIT License text).
+See the LICENSE file for more details